 (2) The amount of the charge for a financial year is such amount as is prescribed by the regulations.

+Notes for this section:

-Note 1: This section does not appear in the Commonwealth Act but charges are imposed under the Gene Technology (Licence Charges) Act 2000 of the Commonwealth.
+1. This section does not appear in the Commonwealth Act but charges are imposed under the Gene Technology (Licence Charges) Act 2000 of the Commonwealth.

-Note 2: See also the Gene Technology Amendment Act 2006.
+2. See also the Gene Technology Amendment Act 2006.

 Part 6 — Regulation of notifiable low risk dealings and dealings on the GMO Register